peteash10/bugpowder/defining-a-zine/index.md

 # Defining a zine

-*(This is a live document - I'll be revising it over time as my thoughts organise and develop.)*
+*(This is a live document - I'll be expanding and revising it over time as my thoughts organise and develop.)*

 One of the challenges of scanning and indexing a zine archive is the edge cases.
 Most of the zines are clearly zines.
 And most of the things that aren't zines are clearly not zines.
 But then there's the stuff that is but also isn't, or isn't but also is.
 Should they be included?